cinemagoer/cinemagoer/docs/README.txt

 If you plan to package IMDbPY for your distribution/operating system, keep in mind that, while IMDbPY can works out-of-the-box, some external package may be required for certain functionality:
+  - python-lxml: the 'http' data access system will be much faster, if it's installed.
   - SQLObject or SQLAlchemy: one of these is REQUIRED if you want to use the 'sql' data access system.
-  - python-lxml: the 'http' data access system will be much faster, if it's installed.

-All of them should probably be "suggested" dependencies.
+All of them should probably be "recommended" (or at least "suggested") dependencies.

   RECENT IMPORTANT CHANGES